MouDas/MouDas.github.io/index.md

 ---
 layout: home
-title: "Welcome"
+title: "Welcome to My Blog"
 ---

 # Welcome to My Blog!

-This blog will track my progress building a Meal Planner app.
+This blog tracks my progress building a **Meal Planner app**.

-- Suggests weekly lunch & dinner for a family of 4
-- Avoids repeating recipes from the last 2 weeks
-- Generates grocery lists and prep instructions
+Here you will find:

+- Daily updates on my project
+- Notes on Git, GitHub, and VS Code
+- Steps to build the Meal Planner app

+---

 ## Recent Posts